kasperkouhia/vite-static-deploy/README.md

 Before deploying to GitHub Pages, you'll want to make sure the production build of the app looks and functions fine in your local environment.

-First, run `npm run build` to build the app:
+First, run `npm run build` in the terminal to build the app:

 ```bash
 npm run build